Apply Now

 Successfully completing your first year at Curtin with a course weighted average of 70% provides eligibility into the Bachelor of Laws.

-How to compile your portfolio
+Compiling your portfolio

 How to apply

-You can for portfolio entry directly to Curtin.
+If you’re not a current high school student, you can apply for portfolio entry directly to Curtin.
 Click ‘Apply now’ on the web page for your preferred course.
 You’ll upload your portfolio documents with your application.
 To meet Curtin’s documentation requirements, scan your original documents in colour, preferably as PDF or JPEG files.

 Application dates